kikibyte/Drought_strategies/README.md

 https://zenodo.org/records/10818942

 # Other
-The process of other anomaly vegetation indexes follows the same method(code).
+The process of other anomaly vegetation indexes follows the same method(similar code).